 The continued increase of solar PV shows that continual vigilance and expenditure will be required throughout the network to ensure it remains compliant with the relevant PQ standards.
 The full impact of solar PV is discussed in Emerging Network Challenges and Opportunities Chapter 11.

-As part of its OPEX program, Energex will carry out targeted transformer tap adjustment programs and rebalancing programs to address voltage issues in areas with solar PV penetration exceeding 30%.
-This is supported by data showing significant numbers of distribution transformer tap settings on non-optimal settings and unbalance of voltages at distribution transformer LV terminals.
+Energex also carries out targeted transformer tap adjustment programs and rebalancing programs to address voltage issues in areas with solar PV penetration exceeding 30%.

-10.5.2 Planned actions for 2020-25 Regulatory Period
+10.5.2 Planned actions for the remaining 2020-25 Regulatory Period